Kenya Coffee History

 Ideally, if you ask anyone why they love Kenyan coffee beans, they will rightly respond; Because of their mouth-watering aroma and flavor.

 Precisely, many coffee drinkers in the US will not understand the process Kenya’s top export undergoes from being a coffee bean to a cup.
-This article will delve deep to try and comprehend the fun facts about the Kenyan coffee industry and share everything you need to know about Kenyan Coffee beans.
+Explore with me the history of Kenyan Coffee, understand production, climatic conditions, processing, export, and regulatory bodies, among other makings of your special cup!

 Coffee farming started